bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 ### Add Stylesheets

-When embedding the modeler into a webpage include the [diagram-js](https://github.com/bpmn-io/diagram-js) stylesheet as well as the [BPMN icon font](https://github.com/bpmn-io/bpmn-font) with it.
+When embedding the modeler into a webpage, include the [diagram-js](https://github.com/bpmn-io/diagram-js) stylesheet as well as the [BPMN icon font](https://github.com/bpmn-io/bpmn-font) with it.
 Both are shipped with the bpmn-js distribution under the [`dist/assets` folder](https://unpkg.com/bpmn-js/dist/assets/).

 ```html
 <link rel="stylesheet" href="bpmn-js/dist/assets/diagram-js.css" />